Easy Cilantro Lime Slaw

 • TOTAL

-Salting the cabbage before adding the dressing keeps this coleslaw salad crunchy and brings out so much more flavor than without.
+Salting the cabbage before adding the dressing keeps this cilantro lime slaw crunchy and brings out so much more flavor than without.
 The dressing is simple — lime, honey, and olive oil.
-Since this is 100% mayonnaise-free coleslaw, it’s picnic-friendly!
+This slaw goes with just about anything, but it is especially good with tacos (especially fish tacos).

 You Will Need